jdeguire/buildPic32Clang/README.md

 package will vary based on your distribution, but will likely be something like `python3-tk` or `python3-tkinter`.
 You cannot install this from `pip`, Python's package manager.

-You'll also need to install the `pyyaml` and, if you want to build docs, `sphinx` packages.
-Try using `pip install pyyaml sphinx` to do that.
-If you get a message about your environment being "externally managed", then you'll need to use your system's package manager to get those packages.
-The package names may vary from distro to distro, but on Ubuntu you need the `python3-yaml` and `python3-sphinx` packages.
-On some distros, the packages might start with `python` instead of `python3`.
+You'll also need to install `pyyaml`.
+Try running `pip install pyyaml` to do that.
+If you get a message about your environment being "externally managed", then you'll need to use your system's package manager instead.
+The package name may vary from distro to distro, but on Ubuntu you need the `python3-yaml` package.
+If you also want to build the documentation, you'll also need the `sphinx`, `sphinx-reredirects`, and the `myst-parser` packages.
+Again, whether you can use `pip` or your system package manager will depend on your system.

+If your distro uses `python3` but does not include `python`, then you will need to fix that.
+On Debian and its derivatives like Ubuntu, you can install the `python-is-python3` package.
+Otherwise, you can create an alias or symbolic link to map `python` to `python3`.

 ### Mac OS
 Mac OS users are unfortunately on their own since I don't currently own a Mac.